lakshman-reddy-sudo/sit-lms-notifier/README.md

               └─ send_attendance_to_discord() → POST to webhook
 ```

-**Auto mode** (hourly cron): only sends announcements posted in the last hour.
+**Auto mode** (2 hourly cron): only sends announcements posted in the last 2 hours.
 Sends an "all clear" message per subject if nothing is new.
 Always sends attendance.

 **Manual mode** (workflow_dispatch): fetches announcements from the past N days (default 7).
 Attendance is optional via the `fetch_attendance` input.